Welcome to Oregon Fish Reports

 by WA DEPARTMENT OF FISH & WILDLIFE STAFF / Washington Department of Fish & Wildlife

-[WAFR] OLYMPIA – Washington Department of Fish and Wildlife (WDFW) shellfish managers confirmed today, razor clam digging opportunities at Long Beach, Twin Harbors, Copalis, and Mocrocks beaches from Dec.
-2 to 8.
-"Winter is coming, and so are the lowest tides of the season,” said Bryce Blumenthal,
+[WAFR] OLYMPIA – Washington Department of Fish and Wildlife (WDFW) shellfish managers confirmed today, razor clam digging opportunities at Long Beach, Twin Harbors, Copalis, and Mocrocks beaches from Feb.
+14 to 19.
+"This upcoming tide series will begin with a Valentine’s Day dig,” said Bryce Blumenthal, a

 Thank you for visiting Oregon Fish Reports!
 Please visit us again, as this site is under development and new features are being added regularly.